Changing habits and reaching targets program

 How the program works

 Your child and their youth justice caseworker will work through the changing habits and reaching targets program together at their regular appointments.
-Your child may complete the program individually with their caseworker, or in a group.

 Length of the program